podbaydoors/podbaydoors.github.io/Articles/1 - Hi-Bit Pixel Art Renderer - Part 1/index.md

 I also added a goal that wasn't necessarily informed by the concept image.

-- Pixel perfect texture sampling.
+- Pixel-perfect texture sampling.
 Screen pixels that overlap multiple texels (from the same tile or adjacent tiles) should perfectly blend the percentage contribution from each texel.

 ##Layout of the scene

 ###Approach 1 - Orthographic 2D layers
-The first thing I needed to figure out was how to layout objects in the scene.
-The objects of the scene being textured quads.
+The first thing I needed to figure out was how to lay out objects in the scene.
+The objects of the scene are textured quads.
 My first approach was to copy how 2D games would have done it before the advent of 3D rendering: Represent the scene as a series of 2D layers and assign each layer a parallax scalar.
 Objects can then be placed in layers.
 At render time, I drew each layer back-to-front using an orthographic view-projection matrix.
 When calculating the view matrix for a layer, I'd scale the translation by the parallax amount.
-So for a layer with parallax scalar equal to 1, the layer would track the camera exactly.
-For a layer with parallax scalar set to .5, the objects in that layer would move at half the speed.
+So for a layer with a parallax scalar equal to 1, the layer would track the camera exactly.
+For a layer with a parallax scalar set to .5, the objects in that layer would move at half the speed.

 <figure>
     <img title="" src="assets/LayerDiagram.jpg" alt="" data-align="center" width="500">